Search University Policies

 A student must maintain a C (2.0) cumulative grade point average to be considered in good academic standing by the University.

-If a student’s cumulative grade point average is less than 2.0, the student will be placed on academic probation.
-Students on academic probation will be restricted to no more than 13 credit hours, unless granted an exception.
-Students who are on academic probation are strongly encouraged to consult with their academic advisor to identify if repeating courses in which deficient grades were received is appropriate during the next semester (or the next time the course is offered).
+If a student’s cumulative grade point average is less than 2.0, the student will be placed on academic warning until such time that their grade point average brings them back into good standing or they are separated from the University.
+Students who are on Academic Warning are expected to consult with their academic advisor to identify if repeating courses in which deficient grades were received is appropriate during the next semester (or the next time the course is offered).
+Students on Academic Warning are required to participate in the University Academic Recovery program.
+One possible outcome of Academic Warning is Separation in a subsequent term.

-• First-term students who earn a term grade point average of less than .85;
+• Students with fewer than 30 earned hours and earn a term grade point average of less than 1.7

-• Sophomores (30-59 earned hours) who are on probation and earn a term grade point average less than 2.0;
+• Students with 30-59 earned hours and earn a term grade point average of less than 2.0

-• Juniors (60-89 earned hours) and seniors (90+ earned hours) who are on probation and earn a term grade point average less than 2.2.
+• Students with 60 or more earned hours and earn a term grade point average of less than 2.2

 It should be pointed out that some programs may have requirements above the minimum University retention standards.

-Academic Dismissal is not synonymous with Satisfactory Academic Progress Suspension.
-A student may be in Good Standing but still be suspended from getting financial aid due to low rate of completion or exceeding the allowable attempted credit hours.
+Academic Separation is not synonymous with Satisfactory Academic Progress Suspension.
+A student may be in Good Standing but still be suspended from receiving financial aid due to low rate of completion or exceeding the allowable attempted credit hours.